 Iyengar Yoga

-How can Iyengar yoga nourish your soul?
+How can Iyengar yoga nourish you?

 With a focus on performing each pose (asana) perfectly, and a meticulous attention to the details of timing and breathing, Iyengar yoga was developed by Bellur Krishnamachar Sundararaja Iyengar.
 More commonly known simply as BKS Iyengar, he was widely recognised as one of the most celebrated yoga teachers to date.